-When a project is built that uses versioningit's custom setuptools commands, the onbuild step becomes added to the build process.
+When a project is built that uses versioningit's custom setuptools commands or Hatch build hook, the onbuild step becomes added to the build process.
 The default onbuild method updates one of the files in the built distribution to contain the project version while leaving the source files in the actual project alone.
-See "The [tool.versioningit.onbuild] Subtable" for more information.
+See "Enabling & Configuring the onbuild Step" for more information.